What is the Galveston Diet:

 The Galveston diet is pretty straightforward, and relies on many common sense dieting ideas.
 It’s main difference from other diets is an additional feature of intermittent fasting.
 Yes, there are many success stories of people getting results from intermittent fasting.
 However, there’s no sure shot evidence that proves that the Galveston diet is successful for weight loss.

 What are Some Alternatives to the Galveston Diet?

 Prolon has recently gained a bunch of attention in Hollywood and elsewhere as a great way to get the benefits of fasting without the pain of zero calories.
-Prolon is a system that provides you small portions of specific foods that allow your body to stay in a fasting state without spiking insulin.
+Prolon is a system that provides you small portions of specific foods that allow your body to stay in a fasting mode.
 It is a genius system and one that we highly recommend trying.

-Not only will this system help you to lose fat but it will also help rejuvinate and recycle cells in your body.
+Not only will this system help you to lose fat but it will also help rejuvinate and recycle intracellular components in your body.
 The benefits of Prolon are detailed in this review.